salvador303/Git-Tutorial/README.md

 **Getting the branch Name**

-Get your baranch name before you push, copy your branch name
+Get your branch name before you push, copy your branch name
 ```sh
 git branch
 ```
 **Pushing to the repo**

 Push to the repo, you can paste your branch name from above
 ```sh
 git push origin feature/<something your working on>
 ```
 **Create Pull Request**

 1. Go to the repo website, and click on pull request.
 2. Click on, New pull request.
 3. Add the teammebers to do a code reviews.